 Is the fat in a certain body part bothering you especially?
 A Tanita Body Composition Monitor can also measure segmental fat percentages for your core and each of your arms and legs separately.
 Keep in mind that it is not possible to lose weight from a specific body part only.
 If you exercise and eat below your maintenance level, you will lose fat all over.
 However, the way fat is distributed differs between different people and body types.

-When you have measured your body fat percentage, you can compare it with the Tanita healthy body fat ranges.
+When you have measured your body fat percentage, you can compare it with the Tanita healthy body fat ranges in order to find out if you have a healthy body fat percentage.
 These measurements are available for several age ranges.

 How to lose weight